JeffResc/ShortLook-Messenger/README.md

-# Twitter Contact Photo Provider for ShortLook
+# Facebook Messenger Contact Photo Provider for ShortLook

-Show Twitter users' profile pictures in ShortLook when you receive a Twitter notification!
+Show Facebook Messenger users' profile pictures in ShortLook when you receive a Messenger notification!

 (This is not ShortLook itself, but a plugin for it)